nhattan86/INTELSCHOOLBUS-THE-SYSTEM-FOR-COUNTING-AND-CONTROLLING-STUDENTS-ON-SCHOOL-BUSES/README.md

 *Figure 3: System appearance details*

-Additionally, Figure 4 and 5 showcases the precise design of the PCB layout (designed by [Proteus](https://github.com/nhattan86/INTELSCHOOLBUS-THE-SYSTEM-FOR-COUNTING-AND-CONTROLLING-STUDENTS-ON-SCHOOL-BUSES/blob/main/42001078_LeNhatTan_PCB.pdsprj) as Figure 6), ensuring a perfect fit with the camera's lens and maintaining an optimal distance between the headers.
+Additionally, Figure 4 & 5 showcases the precise design of the PCB layout (designed by [Proteus](https://github.com/nhattan86/INTELSCHOOLBUS-THE-SYSTEM-FOR-COUNTING-AND-CONTROLLING-STUDENTS-ON-SCHOOL-BUSES/blob/main/42001078_LeNhatTan_PCB.pdsprj) as Figure 6), ensuring a perfect fit with the camera's lens and maintaining an optimal distance between the headers.

 ![pcb](images/PCB1.png)